Datenlord1510/discord-predb/README.md

 ## Usage
 - Install the requests module using pip or pip3
-- Add your discord webhooks to the the config.ini file
+- Add your Discord webhooks to the the config.ini file
 - Edit colors, time format and interval if needed
 - Set the description mode to "True" if you want a short description of the game added to the message (the language will be **German**)
+- Run test.py to check if everything is working.
+You should get a message to your configured webhooks.
 - Run main.py